ADOPTING

 Adoption Fee’s

-Our adoption fee’s are usually between £300-£450 and this goes towards covering microchipping, vaccination, neutering and other costs incurred in rescuing a dog.
 Rescues are often criticised for adoption fee’s and so we do like to remind people that the majority of the dogs coming into our care are in a very bad way and often require thousands of pounds worth of vet treatment.
-There will be some dogs who have an adoption fee of £300 who will have had surgeries costing the charity £5,000+ – this money must come from somewhere and so adoption fee’s are just a small part of us desperately trying to recoup costs and keep the rescue going.
+There will be some dogs who have an adoption fee of £300 who will have had surgeries costing the charity £5,000+, this money must come from somewhere and so adoption fee’s are just a small part of us desperately trying to recoup costs and keep the rescue going.

 Age Limits